FindMySchool LogoFindMySchool

 There is also a distinctly structured feel to the way the academy talks about school life.
 Communication to parents is organised into clear sections (transition, safeguarding, curriculum, enrichment, policies), and safeguarding roles are set out transparently, with named senior staff and deputy leads.
 For parents, that clarity is often a proxy indicator for strong routines, predictable systems, and quick escalation routes when something feels off.

-On the English Baccalaureate (EBacc) measures, Average EBacc APS is 4.39, and 22.7% of pupils achieve grades 5 or above across the EBacc subjects.
-Against the wider context, an EBacc APS of 4.39 sits above the England figure of 4.08.
+On the English Baccalaureate (EBacc) measures, Average EBacc APS is 4.3, and 28.2% of pupils achieve grades 5 or above across the EBacc subjects in the current GCSE dataset.

 What this means in practical terms is that the academy appears to be adding value, particularly for students who benefit from clear teaching sequences and consistent routines.
 For parents comparing local options, the FindMySchool Local Hub page and Comparison Tool can help you benchmark these measures side-by-side with nearby schools, rather than relying on impressions.